BuddyForms/BuddyForms/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Add a new function remove_admin_scripts to remove styles and scripts added by other plugins and themes
+* Add Kleo Theme Support
+* Fixed an issue with the dependencies management.
+If pro was activatedit still ask for the free.
+Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.
+* Make sure any css from other plugins is deregistered if the BuddyForms view is displayed
+* Add suffix "buddyforms to all js handle
+* remove_all_actions( 'admin_head', 10  ) if BuddyForms is viewed
+* To strict remove of all other plugin and theme relevant js and css is the only solution to avoid conflicts if the edit screen is used.
+* Fixed a  missing attribute in the  buddyforms_form_element_multiple function cursing the form element checkbox and select to break.

 = 2.0.4 =
-Fixed an issue in the form import function.
+* Fixed an issue in the form import function.
-Add a new do action buddyforms_admin_js_footer to add custom extension js to the admin footer Add a new filter buddyforms_form_builder_post_type to add new options into the post type select Rebuild buddyforms_locate_template function to fix a issue loosing the variables if used locate_template Rename buddyforms_add_form_element_to_select to buddyforms_add_form_element_select_option Add Text Domain and Domain Path in the header
+* Add a new do action buddyforms_admin_js_footer to add custom extension js to the admin footer
+* Add a new filter buddyforms_form_builder_post_type to add new options into the post type select
+* Rebuild buddyforms_locate_template function to fix a issue loosing the variables if used locate_template
+* Rename buddyforms_add_form_element_to_select to buddyforms_add_form_element_select_option
+* Add Text Domain and Domain Path in the header
-Remove indeed function parameter and variables
+* Remove indeed function parameter and variables
-Add dynamic version to the welcome screen
+* Add dynamic version to the welcome screen
-Subject and message have not been unique
+* Subject and message have not been unique
-Clean up the code
+* Clean up the code
-Code smell fixes
+* Code smell fixes
-Delete unneeded files
+* Delete unneeded files
-Update translations
+* Update translations

 = 2.0.3 =
-Remove old select2 dependencies
+* Remove old select2 dependencies
-Fixed a firefox admin ui css issue with the form type select box Make sure the taxonomy form element only get saved during form processing if a taxonomy is selected in the form element Separate starter and professional plans in the pro version.
+* Fixed a firefox admin ui css issue with the form type select box
+* Make sure the taxonomy form element only get saved during form processing if a taxonomy is selected in the form element
+* Separate starter and professional plans in the pro version.
 They have been accidentally the same.
-New labels for the free starter professional and business plans Rebuild the mail notifications.
+* New labels for the free starter professional and business plans
+* Rebuild the mail notifications.
 Its not needed to add any message text.
 BuddyForms will automatically use the subject and message form elements if they are available.
-If no message text is available BuddyForms will add all form element valuers as table into the eMail.
+* If no message text is available BuddyForms will add all form element valuers as table into the eMail.
-Add new option to select the submitter as Sent to address Create a new function buddyforms_mail_notification_form_elements_as_table to add a form elements table via tags or if no mail message content exists
+* Add new option to select the submitter as Sent to address
+* Create a new function buddyforms_mail_notification_form_elements_as_table to add a form elements table via tags or if no mail message content exists
-Documentation for the new features
+* Documentation for the new features
-Fixed smaller issues and css fixes reported by users.
+* Fixed smaller issues and css fixes reported by users.

 = 2.0.2 =
-smaller submissions loop table css fixes fixed an issue with the update form the 1.5.3 version
+* smaller submissions loop table css fixes
+* fixed an issue with the update form the 1.5.3 version

 = 2.0.1 =
-Freemius SDK update
+* Freemius SDK update
-smaller changes
+* smaller changes

 = 2.0 =
-First public version
+* First public version